Skip to content

 ArgTypeDescription

-record / recordsTableRecord<T> / TableRecord<T>[]Stream records with typed new/old TableItem<T> values
+record / recordsTableRecord<T> / readonly TableRecord<T>[]Stream records with typed new/old TableItem<T> values.

 Stream records follow the TableItem<T> structure: